Crank: High Voltage

-Crank: High Voltage (alternately titled Crank 2: High Voltage) is a 2009 American action film written and directed by Mark Neveldine and Brian Taylor.
-It is the sequel to the 2006 film Crank, and stars Jason Statham, Amy Smart, Clifton Collins Jr., Efren Ramirez, Bai Ling, David Carradine, and Dwight Yoakam.
-The story follows ex-hitman Chev Chelios, who, shortly after surviving a deadly fall on the streets of Los Angeles, is kidnapped and has his heart stolen by Chinese gangsters who replace it with an artificial organ designed to keep him alive for an hour.
-Chev then sets out to find his heart while keeping himself electrically charged to stay alive.
-The film also features several cameo appearances of celebrities from various entertainment media.
+Crank: High Voltage (alternately titled Crank 2: High Voltage) is a 2009 American action film directed by Neveldine/Taylor, and stars Jason Statham, Amy Smart, Clifton Collins Jr., Efren Ramirez, Bai Ling, David Carradine and Dwight Yoakam.
+It is the sequel to the 2006 film Crank and also features several cameo appearances of celebrities from various fields of entertainment.
+In the film, Chev Chelios (Statham) survives from the deadly fall and gets kidnapped by Chinese doctors, who harvest his heart and replace it with an artificial one, which is designed to keep him alive for an hour.
+Chev sets out to find his heart while keeping himself electrically charged to stay alive.

-The film was released in the United Kingdom on April 15, 2009, two days prior to its North American release date, April 17, 2009.
-Critics were not given advance screening of the film; those who saw it upon release, however, praised Statham's performance but criticized it as excessively violent, offensive, and visually unappealing.
+Crank: High Voltage was released in the United Kingdom on April 15, 2009 and was later released in North America on April 17, 2009.
+Critics were not given advance screening of the film.
+The film received praise for Statham's performance, but the film was criticised for being excessively violent, offensive and visually unappealing.